The ideal number of bank accounts

 At this point in your life, your children have finished college and you've finished paying off a mortgage and the car.
 As a retired individual, your monthly income is likely coming from a 401k, pension or individual retirement account.
 Your working years were all about growth, and now, during the relaxation years, it's all about downsizing.

-You'll still want a joint savings account, according to CIC Wealth CEO Ryan Wibberley.
-Again, this account should have enough for six months of essential expenses.
+You'll still want a joint savings account, and it should have enough for six months of essential expenses.
 However, both the savings and checking accounts should be designated as transfer-on-death.
 In the event you or your spouse passes, the accounts will be handed over to the beneficiary without any delay.
 Accounts may be placed in probate otherwise.

 After all, you're retired.
 You shouldn't have to spend these years worrying about all your financial accounts.